FunkMa/multi-messenger-cli/README.md

 Modules:
 - Selenium (to navigate through browser applications)
-- Pillow (To open images with the standard image viewer)
+- Pillow (To open images with the default image viewer)

 Install modules with:
 ```